Meet Glenn Roethler

 Attorney at Law

 Glenn attended the University of Washington where he majored in Law, Society and Justice and made the dean’s list on multiple quarters.
-During this time, Glenn developed his love for the law and politics, and started practicing martial arts.
+During this time, Glenn developed his love for the law, and started practicing martial arts.
 Glenn also worked the summers as a carpenter and laborer for several construction firms, managing to pay for his undergraduate education.

 Glenn then spent six months in Europe traveling around like a bum with a large backpack and a couple books telling him where to go.
 He learned to speak conversational German in a language school while living in Berlin and enjoyed visiting every art and history museum that had a free day.
 Glenn managed, barely, to avoid being kicked out of Europe for arguing politics with too many locals, and left of his own free will to go to law school.

-Relying on his willingness to argue anything and everything, Glenn chose to open a law firm after working for a short stint as in-house counsel to a title company.
+Relying on his willingness to argue anything and everything, Glenn chose to open a law firm after working for a short stint as in-house counsel to a title company, which found itself out of business during the Great Recession.
 He found a another individual who was, amazingly, able to tolerate him and began the firm that eventually became Greeves & Roethler, PLC.
 You can find Glenn there, probably arguing about something.

 Practice Areas: Consumer Bankruptcy; Chapter 7; Chapter 13; Foreclosures; Debt Reorganization; QDROs; Wills and Trusts; Probates; Conservatorships; Guardianships